aiexplore42/genAI.github.io/README.md

-Welcome to the deep AI project!
+Welcome to deep AI project!